barryclark/jekyll-now/_posts/2016-10-27-six_essential_items_for_reselling_on_ebay_and_amazon.md

 ## [1.
 Scotch 3M Bubble Mailers Size 0 (6" x 9") - 25ct](https://www.amazon.com/gp/product/B000PE46I8/ref=as_li_ss_tl?ie=UTF8&psc=1&linkCode=ll1&tag=hendrixjoseph-20&linkId=5373af65e78b96768f06ffe42a399f09)

 <div style="overflow: auto;"><div class="eighty-width float-left">
-DVD cases fit snuggly into these.
+DVD cases fit snugly into these.
 They’re great for other small things, too.
 If you buy them individually at the store (say, Kroger or Meijer), the cost roughly 70&cent; a mailer.
 Amazon has them for around $7.50, which makes them cost 30&cent; apiece, which is less than half the cost.
 Yeah, I know it’s <i>only</i> 40&cent;, but it adds up - that’s $10 a box!

 I’ve already ordered my second box.</div>